-Before we start discussing about the main topic i.e. whether it is possible to skip baldness for any generations, it is more important to tell you the fact that scientists are still not sure of the exact inheritance pattern of male pattern baldness or androgenetic alopecia.
-The reason behind this is there exist many genetic and environmental factors which play key role for developing male-pattern baldness.
+Before we start discussing about the main topic, i.e. whether it is possible to skip baldness for any generations, it is more important to tell you the fact that scientists are still not sure of the exact inheritance pattern of male pattern baldness or androgenic alopecia.
+The reason behind this is the existence of multiple genetic and environmental factors, which play a key role in developing male-pattern baldness.

 What is AGA inheritance?

-Now, we have a generalised idea that androgens play major role in development of male-pattern baldness.
+Now, we have a generalized idea that androgens play major role in the development of male-pattern baldness.
 But the actual fact is that it’s the androgen receptors that cause a problem.
-Genetics Home Reference claims that a gene known as the Androgen Receptor or AR is responsible for development and placement of androgen receptor.
-Increased activity of androgen receptors in hair follicles occurs due to variations or mutations in this gene.
+Genetics Home Reference claims that a gene known as the Androgen Receptor or AR is responsible for the development and placement of androgen receptor.
+Increased activity of androgen receptors in hair follicles occurs due to the variations or mutations in this gene.

 A survey was conducted on 54 young bald men.
 98.1% of these men had the mutation.
 Remaining bald men had a mean age of 56.
 In comparison to this, only 76.6% of the 107 non-bald people showed this mutation.

 Previously, AGA inheritance was believed to be a result of mutated AR gene.
 That would mean that inheritance patterns should be maternal.
-Further studies indicated that, there exist an X-linked AR gene but it’s not the sole factor responsible in male-pattern baldness.
+Further studies indicated that there exist an X-linked AR gene, but it’s not the sole factor responsible in male pattern baldness.
 An associated locus at chromosome 20p11.22 was discovered by a team of researchers in 2009.
 This research work was performed on 1,125 males.
-The study shows that an increased risk of AGA present in those men who have a mutation on rs1160312 marker of chromosome 20.
+The study showed that an increased risk of AGA was present in those men who have a mutation on rs1160312 marker of chromosome 20.
 Furthermore, this research indicated an increased risk of AGA in men with both risk alleles (at 20p11.22 and AR).
 A 2016 study revealed the fact that there are at least 12 additional loci that were previously not discovered.
-More and more chromosomal loci which contribute to male-pattern baldness inheritance are being identified as research continues.
+More and more chromosomal loci, which contribute to male-pattern baldness inheritance, are being identified as the research continues.

-Hope the above discussion threw some light on your idea about male pattern baldness or androgenic alopecia.
+Hope the above discussion has thrown some light on your idea about male pattern baldness or androgenic alopecia.
 At the same time, this is a true fact that you can’t alter your genetics.
-But surely, you can take a proactive action to baldness treatments which may help you in lessening the impact of inheritance and will give you a better chance of resisting hair loss.
+But surely, you can take a proactive action to baldness treatments by consulting with our hair loss specialist at FCHTC clinic in Ludhiana.
+We’ll guide you with the best solution to lessen the impact of baldness inheritance and will give you a better chance of resisting hair loss.